soumya780/NewMap/README.md

 # Google Map Integration Project

 This project demonstrates the integration of Google Maps in a React application.
-It provides features like location search using the Google Maps Autocomplete API and an overlay toggle feature.
+It provides features like location search using the Google Maps Autocomplete API, geolocation, and an overlay toggle feature.

+You can view the source code at: [NewMap on GitHub](https://github.com/soumya780/NewMap)

 ---